olan20/heart-disease-prediction/README.md

 # heart-failure-prediction
-Programming of a code to predict heart failure in patients.

  This dataset was created by combining different datasets already available independently but not combined before.
 In this dataset, 5 heart datasets are combined over 11 common features which makes it the largest heart disease dataset available so far for research purposes.
 The five datasets used for its curation are:
 Cleveland: 303 observations
 Hungarian: 294 observations
 Switzerland: 123 observations